-Research drives all we do.
-Academics in the Department of Languages, Literatures and Cultures are active researchers with international reputations, and their work forms the basis of the courses taken by our students.
-We have an interational reputation for research in French, German, Spanish, Italian, Comparative Literature and World Literatures.
+Academics in the Department of Languages, Literatures and Cultures are active researchers with international reputations, and their work forms the basis of the modules taken by our students.
+We have an interational reputation for research in areas including French, German, Hispanic Studies, Italian, Comparative Literature and World Literatures, and Film Studies.

 Our research reflects both our language-specific interests and shared strengths across a range of specialisms:

 - literature from the middle ages to the present;

 - historical and political studies.